easybakes/easybakes/README.md

 ```
 FLUSH PRIVILEGES;
 ```
-This updates the database with your changes
+This updates the database with your changes.
 ```
 EXIT
 ```

 ### Create and edit the wp-config.php file
 1. Create a wp-config.php file by copying the wp-config-sample.php file.
-This provides a new configuration while keeping hte original as a backup
+This provides a new configuration while keeping the original as a backup
    ```
    cp wordpress/wp-config-sample.php wordpress/wp-config.php
    ```